danielcbit/apcctrl/doc/manual/manual.rst

 **timeout**
-    This event is generated when the ``TIMEOUT`` value defined in the apcupsd.conf file expires while in a power fail condition.
+    This event is generated when the ``TIMEOUT`` value defined in the apcctrl.conf file expires while in a power fail condition.
 It indicates that the total time in a power failure has been exceeded and the machine should be shutdown.
 After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.